Swim the Rainbow

 Rainbow Club provides a weekend, social and sporting activity in the local area where a child with a disability can participate – similar to their siblings without a disability.

 Our unique Swim the Rainbow program has been specially designed to teach children with a disability using structure, reward and progress in a social, fun and supportive aquatic environment.

-Our new, improved Swim the Rainbow 2.0 program personalises learning to swim, includes social participation and leads to structured squad lessons.
+Our new, improved Swim the Rainbow 2.0 program personalises learning to swim, includes social participation and leads to structured squad classes.

-Swim the Rainbow provides personalised swimming lessons which are essential for children who:
+Swim the Rainbow provides personalised swimming classes which are essential for children who:

 - are petrified of the water

 - have sensory/behavioural needs and require extra attention